robwolff3/borked.io/_posts/2019-02-13-docker-in-your-homelab.md

 * __Environment Variables__ - How to pass variables into your container.
 Used heavily for configuring the containerized service.
 Pretty self explanatory.
 * __Host Devices__ - For when a container needs access to host hardware.
 I've used them in the cases of USB Z-wave, USB Bluetooth, mic and speakers.
 * __Depends On__ - If a container is dependent on another starting before it does, set a Depends On and they will come up in the correct order.
+* __Health Check__ - Useful if you need to preform a health check on a container before considering it healthy.
+I used a curl health check on Zoneminder to make a dependency on it more reliable.

 More on ports: When utilizing a single Docker host all of the running services will share the ip address assigned to that host.
 The best way to manage this with many services is to utilize a port schema i.e. 9000-9020.
 Ports exposed inside a container map to ports on the host.
 They do not have to match allowing a service that listens on port 80 to be exposed on the host as 9003.
 Further separation can be accomplished with a reverse proxy like [Nginx](https://hub.docker.com/r/linuxserver/letsencrypt/) to map services to domain names and more.